The Big Embryo News Report 2023: The Inside Scoop on UK Digital Newspaper Trends and Reader Engagement

 The strong engagement of The Guardian can be attributed to the publication being the most popular amongst the younger generations of Gen Z, Millennials, and Gen X. The same can also be said for The Daily Mail which has been found to be the most popular publication amongst all generations, except Gen Z.

 In contrast, iNews ranked lowest for visit duration (1 minute and 6 seconds).
-This could be down to their articles being lengthier than competitors, meaning readers lose interest. dpr table
+This could be down to their articles being lengthier than competitors, meaning readers lose interest.
+DPR table

 Reader Sentiment: News Reactions on Social Media